 Back then, this was the lowest price I could find in the town.
-The basement was unfinished, but equaled an additional 1,200 sq ft of potential living space.
+The basement was unfinished but equaled an additional 1,200 sq ft of potential living space.
 The house is within walking distance to a local elementary school (my three children attend this school), and the town has a middle school and high school within a mile of my home.
 I live approximately two miles away from my parents, which helps significantly with childcare and family time.

 A different home, in the same town, on a quieter street would be awesome!
-A home with a fourth bedroom, or one where the kids in the neighborhood can come out and play in the road would make us happy.
+A home where the kids in the neighborhood can come out and play in the road would make us happy.
 Maybe one where we can take our soccer nets out or hockey sticks out and play without the fear of danger.
 It seems like our home could be better if we could be more active and safe at the house.
-So, why can't we move?

 I am on the path to FI, and realistically, adding to the cost of housing would create a huge obstacle to my reaching FI on time.
-I accept this fact, and know that I will stay in my current home, but sometimes we FIREWALKERS need to vent!
+I accept this fact and have decided that I will stay in my current home, but sometimes we FIREWALKERS need to vent!

 Second, we KonMari cleansed our home!
 This has been a game changer.
 We have more space, we have less clutter, we donated a huge amount of usable stuff to charity, and we aren’t shackled to constantly de-cluttering our home.
 The process took a KonMari Consultant (a close friend and fellow Fi-er), and five days of pure mayhem.
 But in the end, the process was magical and the outcome unbeatable.
 Here are some photos:

-I realized that I need to find my happiness, and that led me to exploring more outside of the home.
-I started a business, I started saying “YES” when invited to explore events or visit with friends, and I have reinvested time with my kids.
+I realized that I need to find my happiness, and that led me to explore more outside of the home.
+We started saying “YES” when invited to explore events or visit with friends.
+And I have reinvested time with my kids.
+Additionally, I have started a business.
 “Distracting” myself from purchasing a new home, by exploring my true desires, has helped me to stay on track.
 It has also led us outdoors…

 Finally, revisit your FI Plan!
 We may sell our home or move one day, but the move MUST be able to help us achieve our ultimate goals, our FI goals.
 This is the difficult part of FI-staying on track over many years and through many temptations.

 So, there you have it.
-For now we will continue to highlight what we are grateful for in our current home (especially that price tag!), and stay put.
+For now, we will continue to highlight what we are grateful for in our current home (especially that price tag!), and stay put.

 To those of you facing the same sour situation of being stuck in your starter home, what do you do to combat your desires to move?